gkiar/python-novice-inflammation/CONTRIBUTING.md

     since that will make it difficult for you to work on other contributions.

 2. We use [GitHub flow][github-flow] to manage changes:
-    1. Create a new branch in your desktop copy of this repository for each significant change.
+    1. Create a new branch in your desktop copy of this repository.
     2. Commit the change in that branch.
     3. Push that branch to your fork of this repository on GitHub.
     4. Submit a pull request from that branch to the [master repository][repo].